-Coconut, Coppertone, saltwater, freshly cut grass and charcoal heating on the grill.
-These are some of the smells that reminded me of summer while I was growing up.
+Coconut, Coppertone, saltwater, freshly cut grass, and charcoal lumps smoking on the BBQ.
+These are some of the smells that reminded me of summer when I was growing up.
 And now as a gardener, tomato leaves make that happy list.

-While there’s no shortage of Coppertone and saltwater on a California summer day (or any day in any season here, for that matter), the one smell that truly ushers in summer and closes it out is the heady, earthy, viney, fragrant aroma of fresh tomato leaves as you brush against them—either to stake up the vines in June or to pull up the last lingering plants in October.
+While there’s no shortage of Coppertone and BBQ on a hot summer day, the one smell that truly ushers in summer and closes it out is the heady, earthy, viney, fragrant aroma of fresh tomato leaves as you brush against them—either to trellis the vines in June or to pull up the last lingering plants in October.

 Have you ever wondered where, exactly, that distinctive smell comes from?

 It’s not in the fruit, no matter how richly perfumed that heirloom tomato variety may be.
 It’s only in the leaves, stems, and sepals (those little green “hats” on the flowers and fruits), and even on tiny seedlings that have barely seen the sun.
 It’s an unmistakable scent that no other plant shares, and people either love it or they hate it.

 Disclosure: All products on this page are independently selected.
 If you buy from one of my links, I may earn a commission.